 The ‘sections’ are various sizes and shapes but all are suitable for parking at least one vehicle and one Tiny House (or 40′ container house, large house truck or equivalent).
 Some already have a container house or sleep out or other solution present.
 Some are ‘projects currently under way’.
 Some are bare land all ready with a mowed lawn awaiting your Tiny House (or House Truck) arrival.

-Other sections require a digger or similar to prepare for use.
-Most are in the sun; some have minor shade (to be avoided in Taumarunui).
-Some are in the open but others tucked out of sight.
+Most sections are in the sun; some have minor shade (to be avoided in Taumarunui).
+Some are in the open but others are more tucked out of sight.
 Some have fruit trees but all will become more secluded as club members put up picket fences and plant small trees.
 Some have deep soil suitable for growing things while others have more stones or deep Papa sand/rock and are more suitable for vehicle parking up.

 The prevailing wind comes from the direction of 14,16 & 20 Para St and the most South Western ‘sections’ are protected by a 3m high stop-bank.
 The sections 8-12 are closest to and below the railway lines so are not suitable for light sleepers.
 Water, power and Internet are available from a pole in the centre of the property and it is possible, practical and legal to wire additional services directly to any ‘section’ except 31.
 Section 13 has the most complex service requirements being under a culvert and over a bridge at the end of Q Road and is currently a market garden.

 Robo Crescent is a no exit as it ends at Unit 25 allocated to the Tiny House Workshop, thus unit 24 is the most remote/private with good wind protection.